 Let’s make sure this rising generation doesn’t grow to become a generation of out-of-control road-raging adults, okay?

-This post is a part of the Mama’s Best Parenting Books Blog Hop!
+In addition to that, this post is a part of the Mama’s Best Parenting Books Blog Hop!
+Here are the others.

 - The Explosive Child (B-Inspired Mama)